Tool Introduction

 Input Parameter Description:

-- Data to be Hashed: Any text or string that will be used as input for hash calculation.
-(This is the tool's implicit input box)
+- Data to be hashed: Any text or string that will be used as input for hash calculation.
+(This is the implicit input box of the tool)

-- Algorithm: A required parameter, selected via a dropdown list, specifying which Snefru algorithm to use to generate the hash value.
+- Algorithm: A required parameter, selected from the dropdown list, specifying which Snefru algorithm to use to generate the hash value.

 Output Result Format:

 - The output result is a string of hexadecimal characters, representing the Snefru hash value of the input data.
-The specific length depends on the selected Snefru algorithm (e.g., Snefru128 algorithm outputs a 128-bit hash, which is 32 hexadecimal characters; Snefru256 algorithm outputs a 256-bit hash, which is 64 hexadecimal characters).
+The specific length depends on the selected Snefru algorithm (e.g., Snefru128 algorithm outputs a 128-bit hash, i.e., 32 hexadecimal characters; Snefru256 algorithm outputs a 256-bit hash, i.e., 64 hexadecimal characters).

 Frequently Asked Questions